 By Anonymous (not verified), 14 April, 2025

-The diamond colouring activity can be used to differentiate between ACL 4.6 to 5.0.
+The sensing activity was designed to differentiate between ACL 1.0 to 1.8.

 By Anonymous (not verified), 14 April, 2025